crate/crate-ui-components/README.rst

 - `Ant Design System`_ A design system of UI components to accelerate the UI development
 - `Tailwind CSS`_ A fast, flexible, and reliable CSS library

-Local Installation
+Local Development
 ==================
 Install the required Node JS version to run the application.

 For nvm users::
   nvm use

 Otherwise check the ``.nvmrc`` file to see the current Node JS version required and install using whichever method you prefer.

 Install the required dependencies::